Scattered throughout this cool planet of ours are 400 mountains and hills named ‘Sugarloaf.’ Canada has several; the U.S. has more than 200.

-It was at this same spot, 50 years ago, where, hidden under moss, I discovered somebody’s initials … and a date — 1917.
+It was at this same spot, 50 years ago, where, hidden under moss, I discovered some initials … and a date — 1917.

 Mark Ramsay has done one better.
-He often scours the Sugarloaf looking for names, initials, and dates from years and generations gone by.
-The earliest date?
+The Sugarloaf Parks official often scours the mountain looking for names, initials, and dates from years — and generations — gone by.
+The earliest date he’s found?
 1887.

-“I thought it was so neat,” he writes, “that folks took the time to sit and carve names in stone all those years ago.”
+“I thought it was so neat,” he shares, “that folks took the time to sit and carve names in stone all those years ago.”

-Mark’s grandfather was the younger brother of Dorville and Lottie Ramsay who died on the Sugarloaf in 1924.
+Mark’s grandfather was the younger brother of Dorvil and Lottie Ramsay who lost their lives on the Sugarloaf in 1924.

 Western End of the Mountain …

 The hike to this part of the Sugarloaf is unmarked, but it’s worth the time and effort to make your way through the forest.
-There’s no designated path on that part of the mountain so when walking, keep the city [which is to your right] in sight, otherwise you could end up wandering all over the place.
+There’s no designated path on that part of the mountain so when walking, keep the city [to your right] in view … otherwise, you could wander all over the place.

 The “Pines” [as I call the area] provide an excellent view of Sugarloaf Provincial Park, Matepedia Valley and a highway half-cloverleaf in Atholville.